naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 * **bitcoin** - Specify whether Checkout form should accept Bitcoin (e.g. bitcoin="true").
 The default is false.
 * **success_url** - Specify whether Checkout form should redirect the customer to a different url upon completion of a successful payment (e.g. success_url="https://example.com/success").
 The default is the Return URL specified in the settings.

-For detailed setup instructions please visit the [Stripe payments](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.
+For detailed setup instructions please visit the [Stripe](https://noorsplugin.com/stripe-checkout-plugin-for-wordpress/) plugin page.

 == Installation ==